GSI-HPC/luks-chef-cookbook/README.md

 # luks
-This project implements the addition and removal of LUKS(2) keys through chef.
+This cookbook provides a Chef custom resource for adding and removing LUKS(2) keyslots.

 ## Implementation
-Whenever a  `luks_key` resource is created a luks passphrase is added/removed.
 This resource has the properties `passphrase` and `master_passphrase`.
-The `master_passphrase` can be any existing key.
+The master passphrase is by default read from a chef-vault.
+The location of the vault is defined by the node attributes: `default['luks']['master_passphrase']['vault']['luks_passphrases']` and `default['luks']['master_passphrase']['vault_item']['luks_master_passphrase']` and can be overridden in the resource definition.
 The setup of the encrypted device does not have to happen at install time.
-It should conform to the requirements given in `/attributes/default.rb` (keys identical on german and american keyboard, 12-42 characters long).
+The passphrase should conform to the requirements given in `/attributes/default.rb` (keys identical on german and american keyboard, 12-42 characters long).
 Its function is to authorize the addition of new passphrases.
 The property `passphrase` is required as it is the key that is to be added/removed.
 This resource has the option to add or remove a luks passphrase.
-It also checks wether or not the passphrase has already been added or removed.
+It also checks whether or not the passphrase has already been added or removed.
 Should a key already exist or been removed chef will do nothing.
 This prevents two keyowners from having the same key which LUKS2 allows.
-Should all keyslots be full LUKS2 will raise an error and exit with the code 1.
+Should all keyslots be full `luks_key` will fail and the Chef run will be aborted (unless `ignore_failure` is enabled).

 ## Usage
 Add a luks key/passphrase: